buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcFacilityPart.md

 ### Spatial Composition

-> NOTE&nbsp; By using the inverse relationship _IfcFacilityPart.Decomposes_ it references (IfcFacility || IfcFacilityPart) through _IfcRelAggregates.RelatingObject_IfcFacilityPart_, the referenced
+> NOTE  By using the inverse relationship _IfcFacilityPart.Decomposes_ it references (IfcFacility || IfcFacilityPart) through _IfcRelAggregates.RelatingObject_IfcFacilityPart_, the referenced
 IfcFacilityPart needs to have a different and higher CompositionType, i.e. COMPLEX (if the other IfcFacilityPart has ELEMENT), or ELEMENT (if the other IfcFacilityPart has PARTIAL)._